NathanaelGo/the-halcyon-cradle/Lore/Networks.md

 Some people are cursed with the perception of the noise that comes from the heavens.
 Rare ability

 Network enemy of the chosen one

+Connection of often contributional assets - systemic design

+Created by the architects